 Functions of the Commission.

-- 5. (1) The Commission shall discharge the following functions under these Regulations -- - (a) keep under review activities in the telecommunications sector, in order to ascertain conduct that may adversely affect competition or the economic interests of consumers;
+5. (1) The Commission shall discharge the following functions under these Regulations -

+- (a) keep under review activities in the telecommunications sector, in order to ascertain conduct that may adversely affect competition or the economic interests of consumers; - (b) order, on its own initiative or at the request of any person, investigations regarding conduct as will enable it to determine whether any telecommunications undertaking is engaging in conduct in contravention of these Regulations; - (c) conduct inquiries as it may consider necessary or desirable in connection with any matter concerning competition or dominance;

-- (b) order, on its own initiative or at the request of any person, such investigations regarding conduct as will enable it to determine whether any telecommunications undertaking is engaging in conduct in contravention of these Regulations; - (c) conduct such inquiries as it may consider necessary or desirable in connection with any matter concerning competition or dominance; - (d) advise the Minister on such matters relating to competition and dominance in the telecommunications sector as it thinks fit or as may be requested by the Minister; - (e) take such action as it considers necessary with respect to the abuse of a dominant position by any telecommunications undertaking; - (f) eliminate anti-competitive agreements and other anticompetitive conduct; and - (g) perform such other functions as are relevant to the regulation of competition and dominance in the telecommunications sector and are consistent with the Act and these Regulations.
+- advise the Minister on matters relating to competition and dominance in the telecommunications sector as it thinks fit or as may be requested by the Minister; - take action as it considers necessary with respect to the abuse of a dominant position by any telecommunications undertaking; - (f) eliminate anti-competitive agreements and other anticompetitive conduct; and - (g) perform other functions relevant to the regulation of competition and dominance in the telecommunications sector and are consistent with the Act and these Regulations.

-(2) The Commission shall --
+(2) The Commission shall -

-- (a) make available to telecommunications undertakings and to consumers and other users general information regarding their respective rights and obligations under these Regulations; - (b) undertake studies and publish reports and other information regarding matters that affect the interests of consumers and that facilitate consumer choice; and - (c) cooperate with and assist relevant persons in developing and promoting the observance of standards of conduct for the purpose of ensuring compliance with these Regulations. - (3) The Commission shall cooperate with -- - (a) the Community Competition Commission for the purpose of enforcing compliance with the provisions of Chapter Eight, Part One of the Treaty, the Act and these Regulations; - (b) competition authorities of other Member States for the purpose of detecting and preventing anti-competitive conduct and exchanging information relating to such conduct; and
+- (a) make available to telecommunications undertakings and to consumers and other users general information regarding their respective rights and obligations under these Regulations; - (b) undertake studies and publish reports and other information regarding matters that affect the interests of consumers and that facilitate consumer choice; and - (c) cooperate with and assist relevant persons in developing and promoting the observance of standards of conduct for the purpose of ensuring compliance with these Regulations.

+(3) The Commission shall cooperate with -

-(c) the Guyana Competition Commission, established under section 5 of the Competition and Fair Trading Act 2006, in the performance of the respective functions and responsibilities of such Competition Commission under the Competition and Fair Trading Act and the Commission under the Act and these Regulations.
+- the Competition Commission for the purpose of enforcing compliance with the provisions of Chapter Eight, Part One of the Treaty, the Act and these Regulations; - (b) competition authorities of other Member States for the purpose of detecting and preventing anti-competitive conduct and exchanging information relating to that conduct; and - (c) the Competition and Consumer Affairs Commission established under section 5 of the Competition and Fair Trading Act, in the performance of the respective functions and responsibilities of that Competition and Consumer Affairs Commission under the Competition and Fair Trading Act and the Commission under the Act and these Regulations.